marcjulianschwarz/marcjulianschwarz/README.md

 ### Telekom Module:
 To easily implement data from the Telekom API, I created a Javascript module which can be used in your own (Scriptable) projects.
 It preprocesses the API data, automatically stores it and synchronizes it over iCloud.
-For more information and instructions on how to use it can be found <a href="https://github.com/marcjulianschwarz/telekom-data-usage-widget/tree/main/telekom-module">here</a>.
+More information and instructions on how to use it can be found <a href="https://github.com/marcjulianschwarz/telekom-data-usage-widget/tree/main/telekom-module">here</a>.

 Currently both the Telekom widget and module only support German Telekom contracts.
 This is the reason why their README files are all in german language.